 IELTS Speaking Part 2: Will I get a low score if I speak for less than 2 mins?

 Speaking part 2 is the only part of the test where you can show the examiner that you can speak at length.
-So, if you are aiming for a higher score, this is a great opportunity to impress the examiner with fluency.
+Speaking at length is important for people aiming for band score 7 and above.
+So, part 2 is a great chance to show this skill and impress the examiner with fluency.
+Speaking at length is actually part of the Fluency marking criterion.
+Aiming for 2 minutes should be your aim.

 Here are some more points to consider:

-• You can still get a high score if you only speak for 1.5 minutes but only if the quality of your talk is very good.
+2. You can still get a high score if you only speak for 1.5 minutes but only if the quality of your talk is very good.
+This means natural, fluent speaking with great use of language.

-• The criterion of fluency accounts for 25% of your marks and is taken from your overall performance in all parts not only in part 2.
+3. The marking criterion of Fluency accounts for 25% of your marks and is taken from your overall performance in all parts not only in part 2.

 IELTS Speaking Part 2: Difficult Topics with Tips